rhinestonewtf/registry/docs/Schemas.md

 ```

 ### Resolvers / Schema owners
-when registering a schema, a resolver contract can be specified.
+When registering a schema, a resolver contract can be specified.
-this contract exposes hooks that will be called during the attestation and revocation process.
+This contract exposes hooks that will be called during the attestation and revocation process.
-resolver may implement any logic to extend the attestation and revocation process.
+The resolver may implement any logic to extend the attestation and revocation process.